microsoft/language-server-protocol/_specifications/lsp/3.18/language/rename.md

 interface RenameParams extends TextDocumentPositionParams,
 	WorkDoneProgressParams {
 	/**
 	 * The new name of the symbol.
-If the given name is not valid the
+If the given name is not valid, the
 	 * request must return a [ResponseError](#ResponseError) with an
 	 * appropriate message set.
 	 */